 Increasing histone acetylation could also improve learning in Alzheimer’s disease.
 In Alzheimer’s disease synthesis of L-cysteine is decreased as evidenced by high homocysteine levels.
 See my paper A disease-modifying treatment for Alzheimer’s disease: focus on the trans-sulfuration pathway, which was published in Reviews in the Neurosciences.
 With synthesis of L-cysteine decreased synthesis of coenzyme A and acetyl-coenzyme A are decreased in Alzheimer’s disease which would lead to decreases in histone acetylation and difficulties in learning.

-Wonderfully the treatment, presented on the Treatment page, which would be effective for schizophrenia could also prevent and treat Alzheimer’s disease.
+The treatment, presented on the Treatment page, which would be effective for schizophrenia could also prevent and treat Alzheimer’s disease.
 Schizophrenia differs from Alzheimer’s disease as there are different epigenetic dysregulations, however, the headwaters of the schizophrenia and Alzheimer’s disease are the same which allows for identical treatments.

 Physicists have a notion of symmetry breaking where at higher energy levels different particles are identical but upon symmetry breakings particles diverge from each other and become different particles.